 Dr Varuna De Silva

-Lecturer, Institute for Digital Technologies
+Senior Lecturer and Programme Director, Institute for Digital Technologies

 Dr Varuna De Silva is a lecturer in Digital Engineering and joined Loughborough University London in 2016, after working in the industry as a research engineer.